 Our first Sister City

-In May of 2015 the boroughs of Antrim and Newtownabbey were consolidated into one and is now called the Borough of Antrim-Newtownabey.
+On April 1, 2015 the boroughs of Antrim and Newtownabbey were consolidated into one and are now called the Borough of Antrim and Newtownabbey.
+They now have a combined population of 138,567.
 Northern Ireland is a lovely country full of warm people and beautiful scenery.

 A History of Antrim-Newtownabbey

 (The following is from a 40th Anniversary text published by the Newtownabbey Borough Council in 1998)

 Way back in 1953 Newtownabbey was just a dream, a concept created by the progressive members of Belfast Rural District Council.
 It took five more committed years for those councillors to turn that dream into reality.
 On lst April 1958 Newtownabbey became the first town in Ireland’s history to be formed by an Act of Parliament.

 Interestingly the name Newtownabbey – meaning the new town of the abbey (referring to ancient Whiteabbey) – was not the first choice.
 About 200 names were considered ranging from Parkerstown, Fort Lilibet, Belnigh and even some unlikely suggestions like Rurabities and Dee-a-ling!